aavegotchi/gotchiverse-bible/gotchiversebible.md

 *Map size: Entire Citaadel*

 #### Traits Release - April
 Aavegotchi traits (explained in an upcoming chapter) will be added to gameplay in this release.
+Support for weapons will also be added, time permitting.

 #### Grid Release 1 - Early Q3 2022
 The first release of the Grid (and Lickquidators) will come in early Q3 2022.